epandurski/swaptacular.github.io/_posts/2023-08-29-under-the-hood-payments-web-api.md

 from the parent `Account` object, and from the other sub-objects.
 Also, updates in the different sub-objects are tracked separately in the log.

-I will try to explain briefly what each type of sub-objects does:
+I will try to explain briefly what each account sub-object does:

 #### `AccountLedger` sub-objects